rodelrebucas/learn-python-dev/design/README.md

 - Spaghetti code - no OOP design and poor architecture

-- Golder Hammer - a familiat solution to all problem without considering whether it suits the need.
+- Golder Hammer - a familiar solution to all problem without considering whether it suits the need.

 - Lava flow - dead/unneccesary codes